premkumar6/premkumar6/README.md

 - 👋 Hi, I’m Premkumar Ganesan
 - 👀 I’m interested in Robots.
 I Envision that one day every household will have smart robots who will share our social space, take care of elderly persons, perform various monotonous household jobs, and even share emotions with us and keep us company.
-- 🌱 I'm currently interested in Aritificial Intelligence and it's application in healthcare field.
+- 🌱 I'm currently interested in Aritificial Intelligence and it's application healthcare field.
 - 📫 How to reach me @premganesan6@gmail.com

 <!---